 - Wattage of 77 and voltage of 120.

 When Winter comes, fire becomes a king.
 Every man jack loves fire and adores the heat that emanates from it.
 Gathering, splitting, and storing firewood is always dull and unstimulating.
 Not to forget, putting out the fire and counter checking it always before retiring to bed or stepping out of the house is another puzzle, we all have to deal with.
-The carbon monoxide from the firewood also truncates the indoor air quality.
+The carbon monoxide from the firewood also truncates the indoor air quality (you should also have something to fix the dry air).
 Now, what option should a fire lover indulge in?
 The eco-friendly wood pellet stove is the solution.